-Meredith J. Greenburg is a Professor in the Department of Music, Theatre and Dance, teaching Stage Management, Theatre Immersion, Stage Operations, Production Support and Analysis of Drama & Theatre.
+Meredith J. Greenburg is a Professor in the Department of Theatre and Dance, teaching Stage Management, Theatre Immersion, Stage Operations, Production Support and Analysis of Drama & Theatre.
 Meredith has been the Production Manager for the Department since she arrived at CSULA in 2001, and the Chair of the Department since 2017.
 Meredith’s stage management students can be found all over the country working professionally in Theatre, Dance and Opera.
 In 2016, she was the recipient of Cal State LA's Outstanding Professor Award.

-A professional Stage Manager for over 25 years, Meredith works extensively in both Theatre and Opera.
+A professional Stage Manager for 30 years, Meredith works extensively in both Theatre and Opera.
 She is a member of both Actors’ Equity Association (since 1993) and the American Guild of Musical Artists (since 1999), and has sat on committees and negotiating teams for both unions for over 10 years.

 Since 1999, Meredith has been a regular on the staff at the opera, working on over 20 productions including the US premiere of David Cronenberg’s The Fly, Eugene Onegin, Don Carlo, Achim Freyer’s Damnation of Faust, and Peter Grimes.
 She has had the opportunity to work with many wonderful and gifted directors and artists, including Placido Domingo, James Conlon, Ian Judge, Stephen Wadsworth, Achim Freyer, Gary Marshall, Kent Nagano and Francesca Zambello.
 In 2016, it was clear that being a Department Chair and full-time stage manager for the LAOP was not going to work, so Meredith made the decision to move on from the regular work at the Opera.
 She has returned now and then for special events and to sub when needed.

 Meredith has also managed productions for the LA Philharmonic at Walt Disney Concert Hall, Center Theatre Group at all of their venues, and BalletNow and (for the past 9 years) The Spotlight Awards for the Music Center of Los Angeles County.